notkoen/Zombie-Escape-Configs/README.md

 # Zombie Escape Configs

-Collection of stuff I have made and modified for ZE.

-I try to publish everything publicly as I am not a fan of private configs.
-While I avoid posting configs made by others, I may accidentally push others' configs.
+Collection of stuff I have made for zombie escape.
+I try to publish everything publicly while avoiding configs made by others.
+However, I may accidentally push others' configs that are private.
 If you want credit or them removed, just contact me via the options below.

 ## Additional Information